ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 >
 > [!TIP]
 >
 > The dual and multi server options allow you to scale your TFS environment as your organization or number of power users grow.
+You can change the deployment option and migrate to VSTS at a later stage.
 >

 If you have remote sites, sharing code with your main TFS server site, the [Team Foundation Server Proxy](https://docs.microsoft.com/en-us/tfs/server/install/install-proxy-setup-remote) helps to cache recently used version control files, improve remote user experience, and reduce network load.